Cord Cutting Guides, News, and Reviews

 Read about some of our favorite Xfinity internet and TV deals.

-Xfinity offers a 30-day money-back guarantee if you decide to get your own modem or switch providers.
-Take your time deciding if you want to stay with Xfinity.
-Xfinity’s internet plans come with a minimum one-year contract, but don’t get too worried about being stuck in a contract — providers like Spectrum offer to pay early termination fees (ETFs) for new customers if you decide to switch.
-That makes it easier to deal with short contracts like Xfinity’s, though you should take a look to see if providers near you have contract buyout offers before you commit.
+Xfinity offers a 30-day money-back guarantee on all its internet services, so you can take your time to decide whether you want to stay with it.
+Xfinity’s internet plans come with a minimum one-year contract, but don’t worry about being stuck in a contract if you cancel your Xfinity plan early since providers such as Spectrum offer to pay new customers’ early-termination fees if you switch.
+That makes it easier to deal with short contracts like Xfinity’s, but you should see whether providers near you have contract-buyout offers before you commit.

 If you end your contract early, Xfinity will charge you for the remaining months.
 Xfinity’s policy on early-termination fees isn’t always clear, but it won’t cost more than your remaining monthly charges.
 Recent reports have said Xfinity charges $10 a month for the remainder of your contract.
 Make sure to check the current fees when you sign up because they may change.

 Xfinity’s nonpromotional prices are a bit high for a budget-conscious person like me.
 In my Xfinity review, I found that the promotional prices fit my budget — $49.99 a month for speeds up to 200 Mbps is a rare deal — but I wish its nonpromotional prices were a bit lower.
 I don’t want to have to switch providers each year to find an affordable plan.